nicholashibberd/bouncing-vim/README.md

 ### Tmux configuration

-Add the following to `.tmux.conf` to enable better integration between vim and tmux.
+Add the following to `.tmux.conf` to enable seamless navigation between vim and tmux windows.

 ```sh
 # Enable 256 colorschemes